Mayhew Foster

 Göring was convicted of war crimes, but in October 1946 before he could be hanged by the Nuremberg authorities, he committed suicide by taking a cyanide capsule someone had smuggled to him.

 By October 1945, Foster was back in the United States, having flown seventy reconnaissance combat missions during his wartime service.
-He returned to his adopted home state of Montana, where he was appointed lieutenant colonel in the Montana Army National Guard.
+He returned to his adopted home state of Montana, where he was appointed as lieutenant colonel in the Montana Army National Guard.
 He was thereafter promoted to brigadier general, a rank that he held from 1963 until 1971.

 A native of Richmond, Virginia, Foster graduated in 1937 with a degree in English from Yale University in New Haven, Connecticut.
-He and his wife, Virginia Lou Foster (February 15, 1916 – May 7, 1993) were married in 1940.
+He and his wife, Virginia Lou Foster (February 15, 1916 – May 7, 1993), were married in 1940.
 The couple had one daughter, Susan Carol Foster Korkalo (1944–2007).

 Foster died at the age of ninety-nine in a nursing home in Missoula, Montana.
 His last city of residence was Livingston in Park County, Montana.
 Survivors included son-in-law Roy E. Korkalo of Livingston, grandson Chris Korkalo, and a sister, Priscilla F. Howell.